-The Ashland Forest Resiliency Stewardship Project is selectively thinning trees in the Ashland Watershed to reduce fire danger and promote forest health.
-Watch as one operator extracts the logs (being careful not to scrape any standing trees) while the other de-limbs, cuts, and piles them.
-Large fire-adapted trees are left standing with more nutrients, water and resources to grow even larger.
-This crucial part of forest restoration builds healthier communities by reducing the risk of uncharacteristically large wildfires and builds sustainable economies.
+The Ashland Forest Resiliency Stewardship Project selectively thins trees in the Ashland Watershed to reduce fire danger and promote forest health.
+Once thinning operations are complete, professional teams introduce controlled burns.
+These crucial tools for forest restoration build healthier communities by reducing the risk of uncharacteristically large wildfires and provide sustainable economies.

 Before & After Pictures